keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 the database structure was given in (#general-database-structure).

-A group is represented by a `<Group>` element, which MUST have a `<UUID>` child element of type *UUID*, defining the *KEY* of this group.
+A group is represented by a `<Group>` element, which MUST have a `<UUID>` child element of type *UUID* defining the *KEY* of this group.

 Any `<Group>` element inside another `<Group>` element is a sub group.
 `<Entry>` elements inside a `<Group>` element are child entries of that group (see (#entries)).

-In addition, a group MAY have any of the following elements at most once:
+In addition, a group can have any of the following child elements at most once:

 `<Name>`
 :   A user-specified name for this group.